 One of the most pressing challenges for coaches and consultants today is proving the measurable impact of their work.
 Coaching, while transformational for individuals and teams, often delivers its most profound results in areas that can seem intangible—qualities like improved self-awareness, enhanced communication, and better conflict resolution.
 These competencies shape the fabric of high-performing teams.
 Yet, many leadership teams struggle to see the ROI because traditional metrics don’t easily capture the link between these human-centered skills and hard business outcomes.
 To bridge this gap, coaches must focus on competency-based coaching, which allows for measurable, high-impact results that resonate with organizational goals.

 Recent research underscores an urgent need for this targeted approach to development.
-According to Gartner, although 76% of organizations are increasing their investment in leadership programs, only 36% of HR leaders feel these initiatives effectively prepare leaders for the future.
+According to Gartner, although 76% of organizations are increasing their investment in leadership coaching and programs, only 36% of HR leaders feel these initiatives effectively prepare leaders for the future.
 This shortfall highlights the competency gap—a gap that coaching is uniquely equipped to address.
 Similarly, Deloitte’s studies show that 87% of employees view human skills like adaptability and communication as essential to career advancement.
 Yet, only a slim majority feel that their organizations recognize these skills’ importance.
 For today’s organizations, the stakes are high: in a rapidly evolving work environment, leaders who lack key competencies can limit a team’s productivity, engagement, and adaptability.

 This article makes the case that coaching can directly bridge this competency gap by focusing on targeted, measurable growth in the skills that leadership teams value most.
 By identifying and developing specific competencies, coaches can empower employees to reduce costly mistakes, communicate more effectively, and make faster, better decisions—transformative improvements that extend beyond individual growth and influence organizational culture and business results.